BoymanLab/STATeLight/README.md

 # Output

 Run the macro.
 This will open a dialog asking where you want to set the lower and upper threshold for visualization (lower=everything below this ration is black, upper = range of ratio that will be display).
-AoverD and DoverA images will be saved in your designated folder.
+AoverD and DoverA images will be saved in your designated output folder.
 Images that were opened for the analysis will be automatically closed.